 top of page

-How to Grow Green Onions in Containers: Planting, Care, Harvesting, Storing and Solving Pest Problem
+How to Grow Green Onions in Containers: Planting, Care, Harvesting, Storing and Solving Pest Problems

-In this blog post, I will discuss how to grow green onions in containers, from planting to harvesting to storing.
-I will also cover common pest problems and how to solve them.
+In this blog post, I'll discuss how to grow green onions in containers, from planting to harvesting to storing.
+I’ll also cover common pest problems and how to solve them.

 1. Planting green onions in containers